The Polish fantasy writer best known for his book series, The Witcher Saga.

 “Nonsense,” said the witcher.
 “And what’s more, it doesn’t rhyme.
 All decent predictions rhyme.”

-Write like Sapkowski: First you need a rejected, ‘abnormal’ hero, such as the half-mutant charters in the Witcher.
-Next, you need some misunderstood monsters, some morally corrupt humans, some confusing moral choices and some epic battles.
-Now begins your epic adventure, wrapped in shorter stories.
+First, you need a rejected, ‘abnormal’ hero, such as the half-mutant Witcher characters.
+Next, you need some misunderstood monsters, some morally corrupt humans, some grim moral choices and some epic battles.
+Now begins your mighty adventure, wrapped up into sequences of heroism and danger.

 Short story collections: If you fancy dipping your toe in his Lord of the Ring’s style fantasy stories, give the below a try: